 Monmouth County Human Services Department

-The Monmouth County Board of Chosen Freeholders established the Monmouth County Department of Human Services (MCDHS) in 1987.
-It reflects the Freeholders’ long-standing commitment to address the needs of our most vulnerable citizens, and those who may be struggling with an unexpected event that has left them unsure of where to turn.
+The Monmouth County Board of Commissioners established the Monmouth County Department of Human Services (MCDHS) in 1987.
+It reflects the Commissioners’ long-standing commitment to address the needs of our most vulnerable citizens, and those who may be struggling with an unexpected event that has left them unsure of where to turn.

 MCDHS’ mission is to enhance the quality of life for people in Monmouth County through the planning, purchasing and delivery of human services by highly effective employees in partnership with public and private organizations.
 More than 140,000 Monmouth County residents receive one or more services from MCDHS each year.

 Monmouth ACTS Advisory Council

 The Monmouth ACTS Advisory Council (MAAC) represents a number of nonprofit organizations whose goals are to assist County residents in meeting a broad array of human service needs relating to mental health, disabilities, addiction, aging, housing, childcare, food insufficiency, transportation and more.